qaptivator/circloo-tools/README.md

 ## midi_to_level

 Generates music in a level by giving it a midi file.
 It generates an array of triggers producing sounds, and then the corresponding generators with their delays specified in midi.
+You can aslo change the speed (tempo) in the code.

 Usage: `python -u -m src.midi_to_level`
-It will ask for the midi file input (.midi)
+It will ask for the midi file input (.mid)

+Credits to thisaccountdoesnotexist for example Megalovania no bass midi from Online Sequencer